 The Benefits of Writing in Recovery

-One of the great joys of my recovery has been having the opportunity to write; for me writing and recovery go hand in hand.
+One of the great joys of my recovery has been having the opportunity to write – for me writing and recovery go hand in hand.
 In fact I like it so much that it is now my full-time occupation.
-I would often try my hand at putting things on paper during my years of addiction; even then I could see the therapeutic benefits of writing.
-These efforts were usually made when I was drunk and I would always bin them afterwards; these ramblings would be so badly written and full of self pity.
+I would often try my hand at putting things on paper during my years of addiction and even then I could see the therapeutic benefits of writing.
+These efforts were usually made when I was drunk and I would always bin them afterwards.
+These ramblings would be barely legible and just full of self pity.

 Writing has been so important for my recovery.
 I just find it so much easier to deal with what is inside my head when it is allowed to pour out onto a computer screen.
-I am often surprised by what is there; I have found out so many things about myself this way.
-I also find it so much easier to communicate with people through writing; it allows me the space to communicate my real thoughts.
-When I talk with people face to face I can frequently fail to get my message across; this is less of a problem when I write.
+I am often surprised by what is there.
+I have found out so many things about myself this way – not all of it good.
+I also find it so much easier to communicate with people through writing.
+It allows me the space to communicate my real thoughts.
+When I talk with people face to face I can frequently fail to get my message across, but this is less of a problem when I write.
 Of course this does not prevent me from writing a lot of nonsense some times, but at least it is nonsense that I actually meant to say – if that makes sense.

 My first book came about because of my attempts to clear my head.
 I knew that by writing things down that I’d see everything a lot more clearly.
 I was right.
 I decided to commit myself to a blog so that I’d write this story regularly.
 That was the first time I had ever really allowed anyone else to read my stuff – at least since leaving school anyway.
 People commented on my blog and were interested in hearing more about my story.
 This blog later became a book; this led eventually to Dead Drunk which was released by Maverick House a couple of months ago.